timohissink/wazuh-bitwarden-integration/README.md

 { "type": 1007, "actingUserId": "affe2391-9e7b-4c94-90fd-b3fe00ad5a25" }
 ```

-This integration turns that into a high-signal Wazuh alert:
+This helper can turn that into a high-signal alert:

 ```json
 {